ProjectPythia/advanced-viz-cookbook/_preview/11/_sources/README.md

 ## Motivation

 The possibilities of data visualization in Python are almost endless.
-Already using `matplotlib` the workhorse behind many visualization packages, the user has a lot of customization options available to them. `cartopy`,  `metpy`, `seaborn`, `geocat-viz`, and `datashader` are all also great packages that can offer unique additions to you Python visualization toolbox.
+Already using `matplotlib` the workhorse behind many visualization packages, the user has a lot of customization options available to them. `cartopy`,  `metpy`, `seaborn`, `geocat-viz`, and `datashader` are all also great packages that can offer unique additions to your Python visualization toolbox.

-This Cookbook will house various visualization workflow examples that use different visualization packages, highlight the differences in functionality between the packages, any noteable syntax distinctions, and demonstrate combining tools to achieve a specific image.
+This Cookbook will house various visualization workflow examples that use different visualization packages, highlight the differences in functionality between the packages, any noteable syntax distinctions, and demonstrate combining tools to achieve a specific outcome.

 ## Authors